iBiziCode/fullstackjs-practical-test/README.md

 ### Notes

 - Assumed authentication will be added at a later phase
+- assumed that the email signature is created only once, and the user becomes unverified if it’s updated.
 - Assumed the frontend needs to do CRUD also
 - Everything run is in development mode, please use dev branch
 - No data will be available on startup